Improving teeth aesthetics with dental bonding

-Veneers are made by a ceramist in a dental laboratory after a dentist has shaped the proposed teeth.
+Porcelain Veneers are made by a ceramist in a dental laboratory after a dentist has shaped the proposed teeth.
 With the advancement of Digital Smile Design technologies, it has become so much easier for patients to become more involved with the aesthetics of their smile and the final outcome.
 In most cases digital veneers can be custom-made and placed for patients to view before the dentist has so much as picked up a mirror.

-Veneers are still the paragon of aesthetics when it comes to creating beautiful smiles.
+Porcelain veneers are still the paragon of aesthetics when it comes to creating beautiful smiles.
 This is because ceramists nowadays use a plethora of porcelain shades and opacities to create what are virtually works of art.

 The main advantage of veneers over dental bonding is that they are stronger and more flexible, which makes them less susceptible to fracturing.
 In some twenty years of practice I have noticed a higher propensity for patients to clench and grind their teeth while sleeping, which I can only attribute to our more stressful lifestyles.
 This is where the superior life span of veneers over bonding is particularly relevant.

-Veneers, furthermore, do not stain, thanks to their superior surface texture.
+Porcelain veneers, furthermore, do not stain, thanks to their superior surface texture.
 This makes them easier to clean and maintain, which in turn promotes healthier, natural-looking gums as well.